IoTKETI/nCube-Rosemary/README.md

 </div><br/>

 ## Dependency Libraries
-These is dependency libraries for nCube-Rosemary
+This is the list of library dependencies for &Cube-Rosemary
 - body-parser
 - cbor
 - coap